Terms & Conditions

 - We put as much skill and care into our work as we possibly can and will do our absolute best to provide the Services in accordance with the Specification.

 - We assure you that the website/software will conform to the Specification for a minimum period of 90 days following Acceptance (unless we've agreed a different period in the Specification).
 If a Defect occurs during the 90 day warranty period we will do our very best to rectify or remedy that Defect.
 For the purposes of these Ts & Cs a Defect is a problem with the website/software that has a material effect on its use or operation or a failure of the website/software to operate in accordance with the Specification.
 No warranty is given if the website, software or hosting environment is modified or reconfigured by you or by somebody else and not by us.

 - The Contract will begin on the Commencement Date stated on the Order Form and will continue until the end of the warranty period described above.

-- If we have agreed to provide ongoing Services to you (such as hosting and maintenance) the Contract will last until the date specified on the Order Form, or if no date is specified until one party gives the other 30 days written notice that they would like the Services to end.
+- If we have agreed to provide ongoing Services to you (such as domain name registration, hosting or maintenance) the Contract will last until the date specified on the Order Form, or if no date is specified until one party gives the other 7 days written notice that they would like the Services to end.